 - Take the trolley.
 Don’t stress over parking.
 Laguna offers free trolley service to get you to the Pageant.

 - Bring your own food and drinks.
-Personal snacks and beverages are allowed (coolers, picnic baskets, or any other containers should be no larger than 14”x14”x14”).
-You can bring your own booze, too, if you’re age 21 or older.
-Note, though, that glass bottles and containers are not allowed and intoxication is not tolerated.
+Personal snacks and beverages are allowed (coolers, picnic baskets or any other containers should be no larger than 14”x14”x14”).
+You can bring your own alcohol if you’re age 21 or older.
+Glass bottles and containers are not allowed.

 - Food and Drinks are sold there.
 Terra, Intermission, and the Wine Bar on the Festival of Arts grounds sell food, alcohol, snacks and drinks.
 Concessions offer chicken Caesars salad, turkey or chicken sandwich, burgers and a charcuterie board.
 Terra has a full outdoor dining menu.